Klipfolio Inc.

 Klipfolio Inc., is a Canadian software company founded in 2001 and headquartered in Ottawa, Ontario.
 The company initially focused on the consumer market, and later moved into the dashboard and business intelligence space.
 On Feb 25, 2015 they announced a series A round of $6.2 million and in 2017 they raised $12M Series B Funding.

 Products

 Klipfolio provides business intelligence tools, including an online dashboard platform, an analytics platform for managing business metrics, and a public library of metric definitions.

-The Klipfolio Klips product is an online dashboard platform for building real-time business dashboards.
-It allows business users to connect to many data services, automate data retrieval, and then manipulate, and visualize the data.
-Klips uses a schema-less architecture that allows non-technical end users to more easily connect to data sources, and separates data from presentation to more efficiently use and reuse data sources throughout the platform.
-This product also has built-in formula editing, allowing end-users to transform, combine, slice, and filter any data before visualizing it.
-Users are able to access the dashboard from their desktop, tablet, TV, and mobile phone, and share it with colleagues by granting access to the dashboard, or by scheduling email reports.